grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.35.2014.11
+- Option to kill drawers in modern browsers

 1.34.2014.11
 - New canvas: add 15 seconds timeout to server requests, after which you can retry
 - New canvas: try fix 'false' displaying in place of public and friend games